vasilakisfil/SimpleAMS/README.md

     $ gem install simple-ams

 ## Usage
-The gem's interface has been inspired by ActiveModel Serializers 0.9.2, 0.10.stable and jsonapi-rb.
+The gem's interface has been inspired by ActiveModel Serializers 0.9.2, 0.10.stable, jsonapi-rb and Ember Data.
 However, **it has been built for POROs and does not relate to Rails in any case** other than some nostalgia for the (advanced at that time) pre-0.10 ActiveModel Serialiers.